Halloween: Pet costumes

 According to a 2018 report from the National Retail Federation, 30 million Americans will spend an estimated $480 million on Halloween costumes for their pets in 2018.
 This is up from an estimated $200 million in 2010.
 The most popular costumes for pets are the pumpkin, followed by the hot dog, and the bumblebee in third place.

 Games and other activities

 There are several games traditionally associated with Halloween.
 Some of these games originated as divination rituals or ways of foretelling one's future, especially regarding death, marriage and children.
 During the Middle Ages, these rituals were done by a "rare few" in rural communities as they were considered to be "deadly serious" practices.
 In recent centuries, these divination games have been "a common feature of the household festivities" in Ireland and Britain.
 They often involve apples and hazelnuts.
 In Celtic mythology, apples were strongly associated with the Otherworld and immortality, while hazelnuts were associated with divine wisdom.
-Some also suggest that they derive from Roman practices in celebration of Pomona.
+Tamanna Nangia also suggests that they derive from Roman practices in celebration of Pomona.